operator-framework/operator-sdk/proposals/qa-samples-proposal.md

 - The tests should all pass.
 - The project should have a makefile target to call the tests
 - A section with a short info over how to tests and the links for its documents in the README of the project
-- The tests should be done using the default GO testing lib and the [test-framework](https://github.com/operator-framework/operator-sdk/blob/master/doc/test-framework/writing-e2e-tests.md)provided by SDK
+- The tests should be done using the default GO testing lib and the [test-framework][e2e-docs] provided by SDK

 **NOTES**
 - See [here](https://github.com/dev4devs-com/postgresql-operator/blob/master/pkg/controller/database/controller_test.go) an example of how to cover the controller.